wilsonmar/wilsonmar.github.io/_posts/2021-07-08-power-automate.md

 1. PROTIP: Only work or school account are allowed (no personal accounts) to access:

    <a target="_blank" href="https://make.powerapps.com/">https://make.powerapps.com</a>

-   ### New Environment

-   If you're a 365 Administrator, sign in using your Microsoft 365 credentials (@inmicrosoft.com) at:

-   <a target="_blank" href="https://admin.powerplatform.microsoft.com/">https://admin.powerplatform.microsoft.com</a>

 1. Choose your country/region and click "Get started".